Directory Services 7.4.3

 By default, backend database files are located under the opendj/db directory.

-Do not compress, tamper with, or otherwise alter backend database files directly, unless specifically instructed to do so by a qualified ForgeRock technical support engineer.
+Do not compress, tamper with, or otherwise alter backend database files directly, unless specifically instructed to do so by a qualified technical support engineer.
 External changes to backend database files can render them unusable by the server.

 If you use snapshot technology for backup, read Back up using snapshots and Restore from a snapshot.